-Try the Musee Jacquemart-Andre, located just off the Champs-Elysées in the 8th arrondissement.
+Try the Musee Jacquemart-Andre, a treasure trove of art located just off the Champs-Elysées in the 8th arrondissement.
 The mansion is so sumptuous and theatrical, it’s hard to believe it was actually someone’s home.

-It’s chock full of famous sculptures from the 20th century’s great sculptor, Auguste Rodin -- The Kiss, The Thinker, Gates of Hell, and The Burghers of Calais.
+It’s chock full of famous sculptures from the 20th century’s great sculptor, Auguste Rodin — The Kiss, The Thinker, Gates of Hell, and The Burghers of Calais.

-3. Evening: Seine Walk or River Cruise
+3. Evening: Seine Walk Or River Cruise

 If you want a long stroll, start on the opposite side of the river from the twinkling Eiffel Tower.
 Then make your way past the Louvre, the Conciergerie, and Notre Dame.

 Have a cocktail or a pitcher of chardonnay at Peniche Marcounet.
 It’s a docked centuries old barge along the quay overlooking Île Saint-Louis.

 1. Morning: Montmartre

 With the steep stairs of Rue Foyatier tumbling down, and Sacre Coeur standing guard, the time warp 18th arrondissement is a wonderful place to wander away from the Haussmann architecture.

 The original “hill of the martyr,” Montmartre was an homage to Saint-Denis, who was decapitated atop it around 250 AD for having the gaul to try to evangelize Gaul.

 The bohemian Montmartre of impoverished artists and flashy cabarets took root in the early 19th century.
 Iconic cabarets like Le Chat Noir and Moulin Rouge ruled the day.

 To get to Montmartre, hop on the metro to Abbesses station.
 When you step out from underneath the Art Nouveau canopy, turn around.

 It’s a 40 square meter art installation, made of enameled lava, with hundreds of ways to say “I love you.”
 The red bits are strategically broken hearts.

 The lower and western parts of Montmartre are the most quaint areas.
 So it’s really best to start your walking tour near at Rue des Abbesses instead of the calamitous Rue de Steinkerque.